livingdocsIO/documentation/README.md

 #### Structure of the documenation

-The documentation is structured in three main parts:
+The documentation is structured in two main parts:

 - [Public](#public)